afonsom1719/afonsom1719/README.md

 🌱 I’m currently learning : UI/UX Design, Cybersecurity, Networking and Web Development

-  👯 I’m looking to collaborate on my webpage

-  🤔 I’m Not looking for help
+  👨‍💻 Currently looking for a curricular internship program

   💬 Ask me about software engineering, programming, or anything related to computers in general 🖥️